CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.5.0 =
+2024-09-11
+[UPDATE] Enhanced UX/UI for Hosting (Castos connection) settings [UPDATE] Display success and error messages for Castos connection [UPDATE] Auto-disconnect SSP when users are disconnected on Castos [UPDATE] Display Castos sync status after saving episodes [UPDATE] Added filter for allowed tags in the feed description [UPDATE] Removed the "1,000 Subscriber Challenge" from the settings sidebar [FIX] Handle PHP exceptions in the ssp_readfile_chunked() function [FIX] Catch potential PHP errors during episode file downloads [FIX] Support additional classes in the player and podcast playlist blocks [FIX] Use dark mode for the playlist block when dark mode is set in the settings

 = 3.4.1 =
 2024-07-31